ChuckFerrando/enterprise-product-operating-model/README.md

 ## Related Systems

-The Portfolio Governance System operates as part of the broader **Product Leadership Systems Architecture**.
+The Portfolio Governance System operates as part of the broader Product Leadership Systems Architecture.

 | System | Purpose | Repository |
 |------|------|------|